 Sometimes you want users to have access to an object while limiting their access to individual fields in that object.
 Field-level security-or field permissions-control whether a user can see, edit, and delete the value for a particular field on an object.
-They let you protect sensitive fields without having to hide the whole object from users.
-Field permissions are also controlled in permission sets and profiles.
+You can protect sensitive fields without hiding the entire object.
+You also can control field permissions in permission sets and profiles.